 Pricing: For individuals, Notion offers a free plan with some limited features and functionalities.
 However, if you want to use all its features or collaborate with a team, the pricing lies at 4€ (for individuals) or 8€ per user (for teams).

 Note-taking is as individual as it can get.
-When choosing the right note-taking app for you you should ask yourself some of the following questions: Do you require the ability to upload other forms of material, including video, or are basic notes sufficient?
-Do you additionally require a variety of features or the ability to connect or access your notes to other devices?
-How much are you willing to pay for your perfect note-taking app?
+When choosing the best note-taking app for you you should ask yourself some of the following questions: Do you require the ability to upload other forms of material, including video, or are basic notes sufficient?
+Do you additionally require a variety of advanced features or the ability to attach files and connect or access your notes on multiple platforms?
+How much are you willing to pay for the best note-taking app for you?

 A good note-taking tool will take your needs into account, allowing you to take notes digitally in the method that works best for you.
 The greatest note-taking app will thus be the one that seems most natural to you.